swgriffith/aks-on-stack/README.md

 service-tracker-ui-hpa   Deployment/service-tracker-ui   122%/50%   3         10        10         10m
 ```
 ### Cluster Scaling
+As for cluster scaling, unfortunately, Azure Stack Hub doesn't support Virtual Machine Scale Sets, which are used by the cluster autoscaler.
+Any nodepool scaling operations will need to be done manually, or through a custom scripting approach.
-As for cluster scaling, fortunately, AKS Engine provides an ```aks-engine scale``` command for scaling operations.
+AKS Engine provides an ```aks-engine scale``` command for scaling operations.
 To run the scale command you just need to provide the following values:

 * **azure-env:** AzureStackCloud
 * **location:** The location id of your instance